mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # The CONNECT-IP method {#connect-ip-method}

-This document defines a new HTTP/3 {{!I-D.ietf-quic-http}} method CONNECT-IP to convert streams into tunnels or initialise HTTP datagram flows
+This document defines a new HTTP {{!I-D.ietf-httpbis-semantics}} method CONNECT-IP to convert streams into tunnels or initialise HTTP datagram flows
 {{!I-D.schinazi-quic-h3-datagram}} to a forwarding proxy.
 Each stream can be used separately to establish forwarding to potentially